 What You’ll Have to Sacrifice: Social life

 Let me clarify what I mean by this.
-You’re not going to be disappointed in the people here – indeed, the women are some of the most beautiful on the continent!
+You’re not going to be disappointed in the people here – indeed, the men and women are some of the most beautiful on the continent!
 They are just a bit harder to get to know compared to many other cities in Latin America.
 Colombians and Brazilians are warm and welcoming, generally speaking.
 Argentines are not, generally speaking.

 3) Medellin, Colombia